EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 25

 In Attorney’s closing statement to the court in a bench trial, she said, “Your honor, I drive on the street in question every day and know that a driver cannot see cars backing out of driveways as the one did in this case.
-I believe that my client was not negligent, and I ask you to find so.”
+I believe that my client was not negligent, and I ask you to find so."

 Was Attorney’s closing argument proper?